 - Saute in batches so the pan doesn’t cool down and there isn’t, again, too much moisture.

 - Marsala wine.
 Just get some.
 And use it.

 - Don’t skip or skimp on the fresh herbs, they make a huge difference in this dish.

-- .5 ounce package (that's half an ounce) dried wild mushrooms, any variety, I used Chanterelles
+- 1/2 ounce package dried wild mushrooms, any variety (I used Chanterelles)

 - 1 cup heavy cream

 - 3/4 lb pasta, any shape

 - 4-5 cups fresh wild mushrooms, trimmed and sliced

 - 3 cloves garlic, minced

 - 2 tsp fresh thyme leaves stripped from the stems